Python4WC/Onstar_Gen11_Parsing/readme.md

 # OnStar (v10+) GPS Data Decoder

-A Python tool for extracting and decoding GPS data from OnStar binary files, converting it into structured CSV format for analysis.
+A Python tool for extracting and decoding GPS data from OnStar binary files, converting it into structured XLSX format for analysis.

 ## Overview